Exploring stories of hope

 - How important is relationship-building in the delivery of this program?

-- Could you partner with a First Nations organisation or practitioner to support this engagement and connection in your own work?
+- Could you partner with an Aboriginal and Torres Strait Islander organisation or practitioner to support this engagement and connection in your own work?

 Exploring Community practices

 Listening to the needs, strengths and aspirations of local Community when designing and implementing programs is a fundamental principle of Community-based work.
-This bottom up (Ife, 2010) approach is pivotal when working with First Nations communities, due to the history of policy that has continued to be imposed on First Nations peoples and communities since first contact.
+This bottom up (Ife, 2010) approach is pivotal when working with Aboriginal and Torres Strait Islander communities, due to the history of policy that has continued to be imposed on First Nations peoples and communities since first contact.
 Services are generally determined by funding and Government priorities; this may be at odds with what is identified by a community and could be a potential barrier for successful program delivery.

 However, collaboration also means listening to and supporting people within the community to progress these solutions.
-There are many local First Nations community members who have expertise in various fields that you may be unaware of.
+There are many local Aboriginal and Torres Strait Islander community members who have expertise in various fields that you may be unaware of.
 A collaborative response values the Community’s wisdom, knowledge, skills and ability to address their own concerns.

 Watch this video, then consider the reflection questions below.